fcboucher/BBMV/Tutorial-BBMV.md

 TRAITS=list(TRAIT1,TRAIT2,TRAIT3)
 ```

-We can have a look at the trait distribution in each clade: from left to right the evolutionary rate decreases and the macroevolutionary landscape is less well explored
+We can have a look at the trait distribution in each clade: from left to right the evolutionary rate decreases and thus the macroevolutionary landscape is less well explored

 ```r
 par(mfrow=c(1,3))